CHLoschen/ProgrammingForChemists/README.md

-# ProgrammingForChemists24
+# Python Programming For Chemists

-Contains notebooks and materials for the lecture Python Programming for Chemists.
+Contains notebooks and materials for the lecture Python Programming for Chemists (WS 2024/2025).

 ---